Las Vegas Apartments Guide & Renter Tips for 2025

 It's challenging to get the whole experience of an apartment complex and a unit before you take a tour.
 Bring along the listing description and ensure all of the amenities and details of the apartment are represented accurately.

 Don't let anyone rush you through the process; ask questions, and point out any damage in the apartment.
-Before signing a lease, the landlord or property manager should note any damage, like stains on the carpet.
+Before signing a lease, the landlord or property manager should note any damage, such as stains on the carpet.
 Otherwise, you could be liable for the damage.
-The tour is also a good time to ask about any rules, like what colors you can paint the walls or if you are allowed to have a dog if you suddenly decide to adopt one.
+The tour is also a good opportunity to ask about any rules, such as what colors you can paint the walls or if you are allowed to have a dog, whether you already have one or decide to adopt one.

 Check out our list of 20 questions to ask when renting an apartment to get an idea of what you should be asking the property manager during your apartment tour.